Obiohagwu/obiohagwu/_posts/2026-03-04-Janky memory cache over mamba hybrid for music?.md

 ---

-## Issue1: Mamba's Hidden State Is Locked Away
+## Mamba's Hidden state seems difficult to penetrate

 Here's the thing about Mamba that makes this non-trivial.

 The Memory Caching paper assumes you can grab the model's hidden state at any point during the forward pass.
 For linear attention that's fairly straightforward.
-The recurrent state is an explicit matrix S_t in R^{d_k x d_v} that you compute and can cache directly.
+The recurrent state is an explicit matrix $S_t \in \mathbb{R}^{d_k \times d_v}$ that you compute and can cache directly.

 Mamba doesn't work that way.
 Its fused CUDA kernel runs the entire selective scan inside GPU registers.
 The hidden state (a (d_inner, d_state) tensor per layer) is never materialized in accessible memory during training.
 You can't just reach in and grab it.